-- Compulsory course costs include trips, visits, books, materials and mandatory resit exams. - Curriculum areas provide lists of essential course items and recommended costs these are used as a basis for funding awards. - Compulsory course costs are capped to a study programme please see the table below. - In exceptional circumstances, payments will be made in advance for compulsory costs.
-Students will be expected to provide evidence of a purchase as per below. - Receipts need to be submitted electronically to the relevant contact email address (see appendix) within the term of purchase for reimbursement.
+- Curriculum areas provide lists of essential course items and recommended costs these are used as a basis for funding awards. - Core course costs are capped to a study programme please see the table below. - Where relevant, receipts need to be submitted electronically to the relevant contact email address (see appendix) within the half term of purchase for reimbursement.
 Clear photos of receipts or invoices will be accepted.

-9.5.
-What will I receive for compulsory course costs under Bursary Plus?
+5.2.3.
+What will I receive for core course costs under Bursary Plus?

-100% contribution towards the cost of compulsory trips, visits, books, materials and mandatory resit exams.
+100% contribution towards the cost of core trips, visits, books, materials and mandatory resit exams.

-9.6.
+5.2.4.
 Caps for Bursary Plus

-Bursary Plus funding is capped at £1,200 per academic year.
-Students can receive additional funds based on need, from the Discretionary Bursary, subject to the caps detailed below.
+Bursary plus funding is capped at £1,200 an academic year.
+Students can receive additional funds based on need, from the 16-19 Discretionary Bursary, subject to the caps detailed below.

-Cap Area Maximum award total Travel (including Work / Industry Placements £1,500 Travel for SEND (including Work / Industry Placements) £3,000 Compulsory course costs per course £400 College organised Work / Industry Placement uniform £30
+Cap Area Maximum award total Travel (including work / industry placements) £1,500 Travel for SEND (including work / industry placements) £3,000 Core course costs per course £400 College Organised Work / Industry Placement Uniform £30

-9.7.
+5.3.
 Free College Breakfast and Lunch